The Lifebox, the Seashell, and the Soul

 — Stephen Wolfram, author of A New Kind of Science.

 "This is the Big Book I wish everyone would do.
 Audacious and simply inimitable.
 You are inside Rudy Rucker by the end.
 Nobody takes the late-night idea that the universe is a computer as seriously (or with as much fun) as this book does.
 What I love about it: it's part biography, part far-out science fiction speculation, part best course-in-computation-ever-taught, part romp through the intellectual frontiers of mathematics and philosophy, part sage wisdom, part blog, part graduate student thesis, part genius.
 What it might become: a new Gödel, Escher, Rucker."

---- Kevin Kelly, Wired editor, author of Fast, Cheap and Out of Control and The Technium, publisher of Cool Tools.
+— Kevin Kelly, Wired editor, author of Fast, Cheap and Out of Control.

 With the soul of a poet and the insight of a logician, Rudy Rucker dramatizes the story of one of the most transforming ideas in modern science: that of computation.
 Interpreting the notion oh so broadly, Rucker calls on his impressive background in computer science and science fiction to clarify, amplify, and vivify a whole complex of seminal concepts.
 And the book's fun to read too!